Tampa, Florida: Higher education

 The University of Tampa (UT) is a private, four-year liberal arts institution.
 It was founded in 1931, and in 1933, it moved into the former Tampa Bay Hotel across the Hillsborough River from downtown Tampa.
-"UT" has undergone several expansions in recent years, and had an enrollment of over 9000 students in 2018.
+"UT" has undergone several expansions in recent years, and had an enrollment of over 9,000 students in 2018.

 Hillsborough Community College is a two-year community college in the Florida College System with campuses in Tampa and Hillsborough County.
 Southern Technical College is a private two-year college that operates a campus in Tampa.
 Hillsborough Technical Education Center (HiTEC) is the postsecondary extension of the local areas Public Schools district.
 The schools provide for a variety of technical training certification courses as well as job placement skills.
+The Learey Technical College, established in June 1993, offers education in Emergency Medical Technician and Fire Fighter programs.

 The Stetson University College of Law is in Gulfport and has a second campus, the Tampa Law Center, in downtown Tampa.
 The Law Center houses the Tampa branch of Florida's Second District Court of Appeal.

 Other colleges and universities in the wider Tampa Bay Area include Jersey College, Eckerd College, Florida College, and St. Petersburg College in St. Petersburg.

 Media

 The major daily newspaper serving the city is the Tampa Bay Times, which purchased its longtime competition, The Tampa Tribune, in 2016.
 Print news coverage is also provided by a variety of smaller regional newspapers, alternative weeklies, and magazines, including the Florida Sentinel Bulletin, Creative Loafing, Reax Music Magazine, The Oracle, Tampa Bay Business Journal, MacDill Thunderbolt, and La Gaceta, which notable for being the nation's only trilingual newspaper—English, Spanish, and Italian, owing to its roots in the cigar-making immigrant neighborhood of Ybor City.

-Major television stations include WFTS 28 (ABC), WTSP 10 (CBS), WFLA-TV 8 (NBC), WTVT 13 (Fox), WTOG 44 (The CW), WTTA 38 (MyNetworkTV), WEDU and WEDQ 3 (PBS), WMOR-TV 32 (Independent), WXPX 66 (ION), WCLF 22 (CTN), WFTT 62 (UniMás) and WVEA 50 (Univision).
+Major television stations include WEDU and WEDQ 3 (PBS), WFLA-TV 8 (NBC), WTSP 10 (CBS), WTVT 13 (Fox), WCLF 22 (CTN), WFTS 28 (ABC), WMOR-TV 32 (Independent), WTTA 38 (The CW), WSNN-LD 39 (MyNetworkTV), WTOG 44 (Independent), WVEA 50 (Univision, with UniMás on DT6), WFTT 62 (Religious) and WXPX 66 (Independent, with Ion Television on DT2).

 The area is served by dozens of FM and AM radio stations including WDAE, which was the first radio station in Florida when it went on the air in 1922.